orthecreedence/cl-async/future.md

 ----------------
 A future is a representation of a value in the future.
-The idea is that you can attach actions to a future that will run once its value is computed, and also attach an event handler to make sure any problems are handled along the way.
+The idea is that you can attach actions to a future that will run once its value is computed, and also attach error handlers to make sure any problems are handled along the way.

 Futures not only give an important abstraction for asynchronous programming, but offer opportunities for [syntactic abstraction](#nicer-syntax) that make async